-The students know and understand size and scaling effects in micro- and nanosystems.
-They understand the impact of mechanical phenomena in small dimensions.
-Based on this they can judge how they determine material processing as well as working principles and design of microsensors and microactuators.
+The students know and understand size and scaling effects in micro- and nanosystems based on the fundamental microstructure mechanisms at play.
+They can describe the mechanical behavior of nano- and microstructured materials and analyze and explain the origin for the differences compared to classical material behavior.
+They are able to explain suitable processing routes, experimental characterization techniques and adequate modelling schemes for nano- and microstructured materials.
+They also understand the relevance of mechanical phenomena in small dimensions and can judge how they determine material processing as well the performance and the design of microsensors and microactuators.